Crunchitect/vscode-streamer-mode/README_svg.md

 ![No Peeking](/readme-assets/Hide2.svg)

 It will automatically hide `.gitignore`d files!
 Here's are the additional marks next to the file/folder.
 ![Decorations](/readme-assets/Decorations.svg)

+Don't want the files to be `.gitignore`d but still want to save the sensitive file locations in a file?
+We also have a `.streamerignore` for ..well, that!
+(I recommend maybe `.gitignore`ing your `.streamerignore`.)

 ## Settings